Welcome to the Full Smoky Mountains & Cades Cove Bundle Tour

 Your tour of Cades Cove begins just west of Gatlinburg.
 From there, you’ll continue west toward the scenic loop.

 Then it’s on to Elijah Oliver Place, a beautifully-preserved homestead offering an authentic look at early pioneer life.
-After that, you’ll have the option to hike to Abrams Falls, a secluded, powerful waterfall.
+After that, you can hike to Abrams Falls, a secluded, powerful waterfall.

-Next, you’ll reach Tipton Place, home to not only a Revolutionary War veteran but also a Civil War veteran.
+Next, you’ll reach Tipton Place, home to a Revolutionary War veteran and a Civil War veteran.
 Finally, you’ll reach the Carter Shields Cabin, another idyllic homestead from a bygone era.
 Then you’ll continue toward the start of the loop as you hear about the last family to call the cove home.
 Your tour will conclude near the start of the loop.

 Entrance Fee

 Entrance to Great Smoky Mountains National Park is free.
-The park is one of the few national parks where no entrance fees are charged.
+The park is one of the few national parks with no entrance fees.
 Find out why!

 What You'll See